 United States President Gerald Ford had a second round of talks with Chinese leaders in Peking on Wednesday (3 December).

-United States President Gerald Ford had a second round of talks with Chinese leaders in Peking on Wednesday (3 December).
+Background: United States President Gerald Ford had a second round of talks with Chinese leaders in Peking on Wednesday (3 December).
 The President and Mrs. Ford also managed to tour part of the city including a museum.

 Throughout most of the discussions during President Ford's visit, his host has been Vice Premier Teng Hsiao-Ping who started Wednesday's round of talks by recalling Mr. Ford's meeting with Chairman Mao Tse-Tung the previous day.